michnovka/ccxt-trading-cp/README.md

 * *--crossstock* - Go to cross-stock analysis (can I buy coin on one exchange and sell on another one?)
 * *--crosscurrency* - Go to cross-currency analysis (can I buy coin for BTC, then sell it for ETH then sell ETH for BTC and make profit?)
 * *--btcusd* - Show BTC / USD price
-* *-p, --password* PASSWORD - Prefill config password in command line
+* *-p, --password* PASSWORD - Pre-fill config password in command line
 * *-e, --exchange* COIN - Load exchange details about given coin

 ## Tested exchanges